 Red blood cell PKD is a rare autosomal recessive disorder resulting from mutations in the pyruvate kinase L/R ("PKLR") gene encoding for a component of the red blood cell ("RBC") glycolytic pathway.
-PKD is characterized by chronic nonspherocytic hemolytic anemia, a disorder in which RBCs do not assume a normal spherical shape and are broken down, leading to decreased ability to carry oxygen to cells, with anemia severity that can range from mild (asymptomatic) to severe forms that may result in childhood mortality or a requirement for frequent, lifelong RBC transfusions.
+PKD is characterized by chronic non-spherocytic hemolytic anemia, a disorder in which RBCs do not assume a normal spherical shape and are broken down, leading to decreased ability to carry oxygen to cells, with anemia severity that can range from mild (asymptomatic) to severe forms that may result in childhood mortality or a requirement for frequent, lifelong RBC transfusions.
 The pediatric population is the most commonly and severely affected subgroup of patients with PKD, and PKD often results in splenomegaly (abnormal enlargement of the spleen), jaundice and chronic iron overload which is likely the result of both chronic hemolysis and the RBC transfusions used to treat the disease.
 The variability in anemia severity is believed to arise in part from the large number of diverse mutations that may affect the PKLR gene.
-Estimates of disease incidence have ranged between 3.2 and 51 cases per million in the white U.S. and EU population.
-Industry estimates suggest at least 2,500 cases in the U.S. and EU have already been diagnosed despite the lack of FDA-approved molecularly targeted therapies.
-Enrollment is currently ongoing and we anticipate treating the first patient in the third quarter of 2020.
+Estimates of disease incidence have ranged between 3.2 and 51 cases per million in the white U.S. and Europe population.
+Industry estimates suggest at least 2,500 cases in the U.S. and Europe have already been diagnosed despite the lack of FDA-approved molecularly targeted therapies.